All Episodes

 This is assault we're talking about.

-And I thought the champion of women's rights would understand that and and want to speak out about this.
+And I thought the champion of women's rights would understand that and want to speak out about this.

-Anyway, let me play just a little bit of my cut, part of my interview with Juanita Broad Broderick as she talked about this rape on this radio program.
+Anyway, let me play just a little bit of my cut, part of my interview with Juanita Broderick as she talked about this rape on this radio program.

-Which I ordered coffee to the room, and I was a little hesitant, but I thought, you know, this is the attorney general of the state of Arkansas.
+Which I ordered coffee to the room and I was a little hesitant, but I thought, you know, this is the Attorney General of the state of Arkansas.

 So I did allow him to come to my room.

-And uh it would I was very distraught after that.
+And I was very distraught after that.

-My nurse came back to the room, found me with my bloody swollen lip, and we left immediately and came home.
+My nurse came back to the room, found me with my bloody, swollen lip, and we left immediately and came home.

 I mean, it's shocking.